misza222/statusboard/README.markdown

 Additional Futures
 ==================
- * form that allows to add service and event
+ * extract authorization helper tests from testing statusboard
+ * if user logged in add edit/delete and new buttons for manipulating entries
  * twitter and blog integration (as plugins?) (maybe do both via web hooks?)
  * view customization via css stored on the web (link to it as a parameter)
  * test rss validity in unit tests